marbl/MetagenomeScope/GENERAL_TODO.md

 * Test using desktop Cytoscape to load Cytoscape.js-exported JSON data.
   That'll have limited functionality.
+    * Okay, so it looks like trying to use JSON.stringify() on cy.json() results in a "cyclic data structure" error.
+Not really sure how to export JSON instead.
+    * *Maybe* run xdot2cy.js headlessly using node.js and from there export the JSON?
+That'd have a few advantages, one prominent one being that the user wouldn't have to open up the graph in the browser to get the pertinent JSON.

+* File more issue reports with Cytoscape.js.
+Remaining errors:
+    * unbundled-bezier causing the need for control-point-distances attributes for every element in the graph
+        * I need to actually work on getting this in a Minimal Working Example; for all I know this could just be some elaborate bug I accidentally introduced with data(cpd).
+    * Documentation might be wrong re: the edge weights supported by Floyd-Warshall and Bellman-Ford algorithms (it should say "numeric," instead of "positive numeric" -- would need to verify this and then submit a small pull request, I guess).
+    * Documentation is likely wrong re: using `eles.classes()` to clear an element's style classes; I think it's actually `eles.classes("")`, since when I tried the former Cytoscape.js gave me an error and when I tried the latter it worked fine.
+I guess verify that this is the case and then file a pull request if so?

 * Start thinking of scaling factors -- e.g. "up to this many thousands of nodes in the browser, or this many millions of nodes in the desktop